-1.4.3 Other Conflicts of Interest
+1.4.2 Other Conflicts of Interest

-WCE encourages any potential conflicts of interest to be declared at the soonest opportunity, certainly prior to the commencement of any competition by competitor, judge and/or event organizer.
+Any potential conflicts of interest are to be declared at the soonest opportunity, certainly prior to the commencement of any competition by competitor, judge and/or event organizer.

 Failure to declare a potential conflict in advance of a sanctioned event could result in disqualification from events for an individual, or WCE removing endorsement for an event and its results that do not follow these guidelines.
-Questions regarding conflicts of interest, or clarification of the above policy should be directed to info@worldcoffeeevents.org.
+Questions regarding conflicts of interest, or clarification of the above policy should be directed to info@wcc.coffee.